 Before doing so want facts to review your decision once?
-Yes, we do understand the pain of choosing a right e-commerce platform for your website.
+Yes, we do understand the pain of choosing the right e-commerce platform for your website.
 So let’s have a comparative journey through the capabilities and features of Magento and OpenCart.

 Magento and Opencart are the most reliable solutions, however, their state of adequacy is certainly not similar.
-Like many people have a notion Opencart is much easier to use than that of Magento.
-It is just because the feature set and capabilities offered by Magento is quite wide.
+Like many people have a notion Opencart is much easier to use than Magento.

 Since you can easily find professionals experienced in the development of Magento.
-This gives more freedom to mould the platform functionalities the way want to meet your business needs.
+This gives more freedom to mold the platform functionalities the way want to meet your business needs.

 You think of an add-on and you will find it in their respective marketplace.

-Below is the screenshot from Google Trend depicting shopping cart popularity of Magento and OpenCart.
+Below is the screenshot from Google Trend depicting the shopping cart popularity of Magento and OpenCart.
 Both the platforms are quite popular and closely associated in terms of basic functionalities and feature sets.

-Opencart is very easy to install and setup.
-And when it comes to hosting, OpenCart is cheaper because it is lightweight making it apt for small to medium size stores.
-And Magento for medium to large sized websites.
+Opencart is very easy to install and set up.
+And when it comes to hosting, OpenCart is cheaper because it is lightweight making it apt for small to medium-size stores.
+And Magento for medium to large-sized websites.

 By default, Magento also supports basic tracking needs like page view tracking of your e-commerce visitors and the sales.
 You don’t require to integrate any analytic extension to your online store.

 With OpenCart, you won’t find any major security holes but comparatively, Magento grabs a win.
-All Magento version are PCI-compliant taking security a prime concern.
+All Magento versions are PCI-compliant taking security a prime concern.

-Because extensions are not updated on a regular basis which makes them vulnerable, the time before a patch is released.
+Because extensions are not updated regularly which makes them vulnerable, the time before a patch is released.
 Therefore, it is advised to always go for the popular extensions with frequent updates.

 Website performance and speed have always been the prime concern of every website owner.
-Because low performance lets customer experience slow page loads causing potential customers to leave the website before they even get on to the checkout page.
+Because low performance lets customers experience slow page loads causing potential customers to leave the website before they even get on to the checkout page.